Bolaji .G

 Isotopes

-ISOTOPES It is interesting to note that atoms of a given atomic number can have different number of neutrons.
+It is interesting to note that atoms of a given atomic number can have different number of neutrons.
 Atoms of elements having the same atomic number with different mass numbers are called isotopes Some examples are listed below: Isotopes of Hydrogen Hydrogen atom (Z=1) has no neutrons.
-Number of protons = 1 Number
+Number of protons = 1 Number of electrons

 Isotopes Read More »